Agastache is a plant that boasts many assets. Its appeal lies in its foliage, flowers and therapeutic properties.

 Two varieties, Agastache foeniculum and Agastache rugosa, are used to prepare tea that helps stimulate digestion and counters vomiting and diarrhea.
 Dried leaves and flowers are the best parts of the plant for this.

-Also very ornamental and simply of a high value as a spice, this plant is also used simply to decorate the garden and cook delicious flavorful meals.
+Also very ornamental and simply of a high value as a spice, this plant is also an excellent flower bed plant to decorate the garden.
+As a spice, you can cook delicious flavorful meals.
 Use young leaves in salad or prepare tea and infusions from them.

 An extremely melliferous plant, agastache will grow well in a flower bed or along edges, in a rocky pile or a sand patch, and it’ll even fit right into a garden box on your balcony or terrace.
 You’ll be attracting butterflies and other beautiful insects – or hummingbirds! – in no time.